Garland tries to untangle the Trump legacy at the Justice Department

 Those actions, however, received far less attention and debate than the department’s moves involving Trump.
 Even as Garland steers a course through the current controversies, two unresolved cases still loom large over the department — the investigation by special counsel John Durham into how the FBI, CIA, and other intelligence agencies pursued allegations of Russian interference in the 2016 election, and an investigation opened in 2018 into the finances of Biden’s son, Hunter Biden.

 Matthew Miller, a former spokesman for Obama’s first attorney general, Eric H. Holder Jr., said a key feature of the department that is not well understood by outsiders is how often career officials make decisions based on filing deadlines in court cases.
-To manage political blowback from such decisions, Miller said it’s important for new Justice Department bosses to “identify all of the cases and ongoing investigations and issues at the department that are going to become controversies,” and, in cases like the Carroll lawsuit where it’s appropriate, consult the White House.
+To manage political blowback from such decisions, Miller said, it’s important for new Justice Department bosses to “identify all of the cases and ongoing investigations and issues at the department that are going to become controversies” and, in cases like the Carroll lawsuit where it’s appropriate, consult the White House.

 “The big mistake that we made the first year is spending so much time cleaning up the previous administration’s messes that we lost sight of what Eric Holder wanted to do as attorney general,” he said.
 “So you have to define your agenda and push forward as hard as you can at the same time you’re trying to wrap up these leftover controversies and not let them consume you.”